Class 1 Division

 Transition Areas and Field Joints

 In areas where Class 1 Division 2 equipment transitions to non-hazardous zones, every conduit junction, coupling, or field joint must be sealed.
 This includes elbows, saddles, and even temporary supports.
 The seal must be accessible for inspection and tested for tightness.
-Take this case: a field joint between two sections of RMC in a piping rack must have a listed seal, even if the conduit runs straight through.
+Here's a good example: a field joint between two sections of RMC in a piping rack must have a listed seal, even if the conduit runs straight through.
 Pre-packaged seals or “field-assembled” solutions without proper listing are non-compliant.
 Always verify that the seal is rated for the specific application and environment.

 Common Pitfalls and Misconceptions